LucaDiFiori/CPP---Module---06/README.md

 which can sometimes lead to unexpected bugs.

 ## explicit Keyword with Constructors
-By default, a constructor with a single parameter **acts as an implicit conversion constructor** This means it can be called automatically to convert an object from one type to the type of the class containing the constructor.
+By default, a constructor with a single parameter **conceptually acts as an implicit conversion constructor** (I provide a certain parameter type, and it returns an object of another type—the class type).
+This means it can be called automatically to convert an object from one type to the type of the class containing the constructor.
 Marking a constructor as explicit disables this implicit behavior.